-Investing in a cloud accounting system or any enterprise management software, in particular, is a high-stakes, high-risk activity.
+Investing in cloud accounting software is a high-stakes, high-risk activity.
 It is crucial to choose a stable service provider that has a strong customer service team.

 The prospective vendors should also be able to talk you through a typical implementation process and provide you with their proven success to back up their claims of delivering what they promise you.

 - Will you be working directly with the cloud accounting software provider or a reseller?
 How long have they been in business?